The information highlighted (if any) are the most recent updates for this brand.

 Atorvastatin + Perindopril arginine + Amlodipine (Triveram) must be discontinued immediately if clinically significant elevation of CK levels (>10 x ULN) occur, or if rhabdomyolysis is diagnosed or suspected.

-Concomitant treatment with other medicinal products: Due to atorvastatin component, risk of rhabdomyolysis is increased when Atorvastatin + Perindopril arginine + Amlodipine (Triveram) is administered concomitantly with certain medicinal products that may increase the plasma concentration of atorvastatin such as potent inhibitors of CYP3A4 or transport proteins (e.g. ciclosporine, telithromycin, clarithromycin, delavirdine, stiripentol, ketoconazole, voriconazole, itraconazole, posaconazole and HIV protease inhibitors including ritonavir, lopinavir, atazanavir, indinavir, darunavir, etc).
-The risk of myopathy may also be increased with the concomitant use of gemfibrozil and other fibric acid derivates, erythromycin, niacin and ezetimibe, telaprevir, or the combination of tipranavir/ritonavir.
+Concomitant treatment with other medicinal products: Due to atorvastatin component, risk of rhabdomyolysis is increased when Atorvastatin + Perindopril arginine + Amlodipine (Triveram) is administered concomitantly with certain medicinal products that may increase the plasma concentration of atorvastatin such as potent inhibitors of CYP3A4 or transport proteins (e.g. ciclosporine, telithromycin, clarithromycin, delavirdine, stiripentol, ketoconazole, voriconazole, itraconazole, posaconazole, letermovir, and HIV protease inhibitors including ritonavir, lopinavir, atazanavir, indinavir, darunavir, tipranavir/ritonavir, etc).
+The risk of myopathy may also be increased with the concomitant use of gemfibrozil and other fibric acid derivates, antivirals for the treatment of hepatitis C (HCV) (boceprevir, telaprevir, elbasvir/grazoprevir), erythromycin, niacin or ezetimibe.
 If possible, alternative (non-interacting) therapies should be considered instead of these medicinal products.